siinlab/darija-chatbot/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-To view a copy of this license, visit [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+This project is licensed under the AGPL-3.0 license.
+For more details, please refer to the [LICENSE](./LICENSE) file.

 ## Disclaimer